 Actually, it was behavioral targeting.
 When you travel around the internet, advertisers, including Google, notice where you’ve been and what you’ve been looking at.
 They figure you’re interested in that stuff, so they show you more of it.

 We’ve had clients upset because they go to Facebook and see ads for their competitors.
 Sometimes they figure we have done that.
-In fact, they’ve done it themselves — or allowed Facebook to do it.
+In fact, they’ve done it themselves.
+Facebook shows you more of what you slow down and pay attention to, click through, comment on, or Like.
+The ads you see are not the same ads other people see.

-- Does this creep people out?
-People considering using this type of ad often wonder how many people repond badly to ads like this.
+People considering using this type of ad often wonder how many people respond badly to ads like this.
 The truth is, people who don’t understand how these ads are triggered often don’t even notice it.
 Ads for things they like show up in languages they speak, so there’s nothing to alarm them.
 For many people, it’s a lot like having a helpful sales associate in a store come up and say, “We just got this in and I know you’ve been looking for one” — that is, it’s perceived as helpful.
 People who are really bothered by behavioral targeting can block these ads.